bio4j/FOSDEM-2014/bio4j-statika-slides.md

 [AWS](http://aws.amazon.com/) (Amazon Web Services) + [aws-statika lib](https://github.com/ohnosequences/aws-statika)

-- To "apply" a bundle — to deploy it to an EC2 instance
+- "Apply" bundle — to deploy it to an EC2 instance
 - Statika distributions — an abstraction for the cloud infrastructure specifics
 - Statika as a configuration system